 Why on earth we bought it?
 Well, the answer is I don’t know.
-I always said that I will never buy a house next to a busy road (it is) and I will never consider purchasing a property in the middle of nowhere, meaning very far from amenities like bakery, shops, butchers etc. (it is) and I am always reluctant to look at smaller places where I cannot bring and fit my furniture in (now we’re selling those too) but the moment I enter the threshold of this villa/bungalow, I was sold I already wanted to sign on the dotted line without even seeing the rest.
+I always said that I will never buy a house next to a busy road (it is) and I will never consider purchasing a property in the middle of nowhere, meaning very far from amenities like bakery, shops, butchers etc. (it is) and I am always reluctant to look at smaller places where I cannot bring and fit my furniture in (now we’re selling those too) but the moment I enter the threshold of this villa/bungalow/cottage, I was sold.
+I already wanted to sign on the dotted line without even seeing the rest.

 Why?
 Maybe because it’s new and no one lives there yet, perhaps it’s the interior decoration done in earthy colours which I love the most and everything in its proper place, no mess no cluttered.
-Probably the sleek modern contemporary design of the place coupled with subtle hint of character that done me in, I don’t know.
+Probably the sleek modern contemporary design of the place coupled with a subtle hint of character that done me in, I don’t know.

-You see, even though the house is almost 16 years old, it always been a model home.
-Meaning the company who build these type of houses used this property as a show piece, as a direct result the house is done in a highest possible quality and maintained throughout the years (they even changed the entire roof two years ago) it much like buying a showroom stock car, you got a lot of extras which normally not included unless you pay for it.
+You see, even though the house is almost 16 years old, it always had been a model home.
+Meaning the company who build these type of houses used this property as a showpiece, as a direct result the house is done in a highest possible quality and maintained throughout the years (they even changed the entire roof two years ago) it is much like buying a showroom stock car, you got a lot of extras which normally not included unless you pay for it.